Simplicity Sofas – A History of the Company

 In 2003 designer/inventor/master craftsman Glenn Laughlin and furniture industry veteran Jeff Frank teamed up to solve a perplexing problem faced by thousands of consumers each year -- High quality sofas and loveseats were too big to fit through many of the narrow doors and stairways found in older homes and apartments.

 Glenn and Jeff spent four years perfecting the revolutionary technology that became the world's first (and only) high end custom-built self-assembly upholstered furniture.

-In 2007 Simplicity Sofas opened a factory in High Point, NC to manufacture the world’s first custom-built high quality quick-assembly seating.
+In 2007 Simplicity Sofas opened a factory in High Point, NC to manufacture their new designs.
 Three months went by before the company made its first sale.

 There was other challenges as well.
 RTA (Ready-To-Assemble) furniture is universally perceived as lower quality and lower priced.
-The primary appeal of RTA furniture was that it was cheaper than "normal" furniture.
+The primary appeal of RTA furniture worldwide was that it was cheaper than "normal" furniture.

 In contrast the high quality self-assembly furniture introduced by Simplicity Sofas actually cost more to build than conventional sofas with similar quality.